SNUcoder/SNUcoder/README.md

 - 👀 I’m interested in Python, C, CSS, HTML
 - 🌱 I’m currently learning CSS & HTML
-- 📫 You can Reach me in Discord (SNUcoder#7302)
+- 📫 You can Reach me in Discord (K Robert Boppenheimer#7302)
-- And... you can get rickrolled by me anytime  in one of my repositry and now.... ;)

-"Never Gonna give you up!"

-"Never Gonna let you down!"
 <!---
 SNUcoder/SNUcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.